mchalapuk/hyper-text-slider/doc/class-names.md

 ## Transition Class Names

 Transitions add nice animations to slide changes.
-Typically, one transition adds animation to slide's content ([hermes-layout--content](class-names.md#hermes-layout--content)) or slide's background ([hermes-layout--background](class-names.md#hermes-layout--background)), or both.
+Typically, one transition adds animation to slide's content ([ht-layout--content](class-names.md#ht-layout--content)) or slide's background ([ht-layout--background](class-names.md#ht-layout--background)), or both.
 Custom transitions may also animate only parts of slide's content (e.g. to display some parts of the slide with a delay).

-Multiple transitions MAY be added on each slide element ([hermes-layout--slide](class-names.md#hermes-layout--slide)) in client HTML.
+Multiple transitions MAY be added on each slide element ([ht-layout--slide](class-names.md#ht-layout--slide)) in client HTML.
-During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no transitions specified receives transitions which were declared on the slider element ([hermes-layout--slider](class-names.md#hermes-layout--slider)).
+During [slider's DOM upgrade procedure](dom-upgrade.md), each slide with no transitions specified receives transitions which were declared on the slider element ([ht-layout--slider](class-names.md#ht-layout--slider)).
-If there is no transition specified on the slider, [hermes-transition--zoom-out-in](class-names.md#hermes-transition--zoom-out-in) and [hermes-transition--bg-zoom-in-out](class-names.md#hermes-transition--bg-zoom-in-out) are used as default.
+If there is no transition specified on the slider, [ht-transition--zoom-out-in](class-names.md#ht-transition--zoom-out-in) and [ht-transition--bg-zoom-in-out](class-names.md#ht-transition--bg-zoom-in-out) are used as default.

 ### Summary

 Name | Description
 --- | ---
-[hermes-transition--zoom-out-in](class-names.md#hermes-transition--zoom-out-in) | Delicate content zoom out when slide appears, zoom in when it disappears.
+[ht-transition--zoom-out-in](class-names.md#ht-transition--zoom-out-in) | Delicate content zoom out when slide appears, zoom in when it disappears.
-[hermes-transition--bg-zoom-in-out](class-names.md#hermes-transition--bg-zoom-in-out) | Delicate background zoom in when slide appears, zoom out when it disappears.
+[ht-transition--bg-zoom-in-out](class-names.md#ht-transition--bg-zoom-in-out) | Delicate background zoom in when slide appears, zoom out when it disappears.

 ### Details

-#### hermes-transition--zoom-out-in
+#### ht-transition--zoom-out-in

 Delicate content zoom out when slide appears, zoom in when it disappears.

-#### hermes-transition--bg-zoom-in-out
+#### ht-transition--bg-zoom-in-out

 Delicate background zoom in when slide appears, zoom out when it disappears.